 - Christmas trees- Artificial trees can be put out with regular trash.
 Real trees will be picked up by DPW for mulching in January.
 Trees put out after January, will be picked up for regular trash.

-- Computer accessories- The tower, printer, keyboard and computer laptops can be placed with regular trash.
-See the recycle section for disposing of the monitor.
+- Computer accessories- The tower, printer, keyboard, computer laptops, and toner and ink cartridges can be placed with regular trash.
+These items may also be brought to the DPW yard for recycling.
+See the recycle section for details.

 - Door- Wooden doors must be cut in half.
 Tape storm doors with glass in order to prevent shattering.
 Multiple doors would be considered construction material.